-Melter tank delivered to Mosaic project The total contract value is around \$900
+Melter tank delivered to Mosaic project

-In mid-May, Tampa Tank Inc.-Florida Strucmillion with one-quarter of the revenues tural Steel delivered the world's largest sulphur melter tank from its fabrication agement).
-The development of the field will facility in Lakeland, Florida to the nearby project site.
-The tank has an outside diam add to PDO's future oil production while the associated gas will be utilised for power eter of 21.5' (6.55m), is 29.5' tall (9m) generation and enhanced oil recovery and weighs approximately 42.5st (38.6 tonnes).
-The 20-mile delivery took 12 "This contract builds on the Rabab hours over two nights, requiring teamwork Harweel Integrated Project, which we are among 12 different companies and 30 personnel with 21 vehicles.
+In mid-May, Tampa Tank Inc.-Florida Structural Steel delivered the world's largest sulphur melter tank from its fabrication facility in Lakeland, Florida to the nearby project site.
+The tank has an outside diameter of 21.5' (6.55m), is 29.5' tall (9m) and weighs approximately 42.5st (38.6 tonnes).
+The 20-mile delivery took 12 hours over two nights, requiring teamwork among 12 different companies and 30 personnel with 21 vehicles.